Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 The macro tracker for users who also care about vitamins and minerals.
 The 84+ micronutrient depth is unmatched in the consumer market.

 How macros work in Cronometer: standard macro tracking with static targets set at onboarding.
 The user can update targets manually based on goal changes.
-The macro accuracy is ±5.2% MAPE — tighter than MacroFactor — because the underlying database is fully USDA-aligned rather than partially.
+The macro accuracy is ±5.2% MAPE — tighter than MacroFactor — because the underlying database is fully NCCDB- and USDA-aligned rather than partially.
+Lab biomarker import (LabCorp, Quest) is a Gold feature that no other macro tracker offers.

 What you get: